assemblyline/sidekicks/README.md

 ### Config

-The ELB sidekick takes its configuration from the environment.
+The Vulcand sidekick takes its configuration from the environment.

-The id of the current instance is looked up dynamically using [ec2 instance metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)

 |ENV Var           | Description                                              |
 |------------------|----------------------------------------------------------|